MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 int main() { f(); }
 ```

-In versions before version 16.10, the compiler produced a name for `auto f()` which looked like `int f()`, even though they're semantically distinct functions.
+In versions before version 16.10, the compiler produced a name for `auto f()` that looked like `int f()`, even though they're semantically distinct functions.
 That means the example would compile.
 To fix the issue, don't rely on `auto` in the original definition of `f`.
 Instead, write it as `int f()`.
 Because functions that have deduced return types are always compiled, the ABI implications are minimized.

 ### Warning for ignored `nodiscard` attribute